How to Design an Effective Captive Insurance Program: Unlocking Post-Pandemic Benefits

 The Structure and Organization of Captives

 To effectively leverage a captive insurance program, understanding its structure and organization is paramount.
-You'll see that the framework balances regulatory compliance, risk control, operational efficiency, and financial benefit.
+You'll see that the framework strikes a balance between regulatory compliance, risk control, operational efficiency, and financial benefits.

 Key Components of a Captive Insurance Program